-Huckleberry season is short, so grab some and make these yummy Huckbleberry Crumb Bars.
+Huckleberry season is short, so grab some and make these yummy Huckleberry Crumb Bars.
 Huckleberries are native to the Pacific Northwest and Montana.
 When I found these huckleberries at the local farmers market I knew exactly what I wanted to make and these bars turned out spectacular.
 The crust and crumble are sweet and buttery which goes perfectly together.

 Jump to: